victorcarvalhosp/minimalist-money-angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+#How to deploy to github pages
+This project uses angular-cli-ghpages, so to deploy a new version you need to do:

+ng build --prod --base-href "https://<USERNAME>.github.io/<REPOSITORY_NAME>/"

+and after:
+npx ngh --dir=dist/<PROJECT_NAME>

+In my case:
+ng build --prod --base-href "https://victorcarvalhosp.github.io/minimalist-money-angular-6/" npx ngh --dir=dist/minimalist-money